CSCI1090-S24/ps2/README.md

 * Print out the first number raised to the power of the second number.
 * Print out the remainder you get when you divide the first number by the second number.

-2. Outside (after) the function, type code to:
+2. **Outside** (after) the function, type code to:

 * Ask the user for an integer between 10 and 100.
 Save that to a variable called `firstnum`.
 * Ask the user for a second integer that is less than 4.
 Save that to a variable called `secondnum`.
 * Call the `number_fun()` function, passing in `firstnum` and `secondnum` as the arguments.

+When you run your program, your output should look exactly like the output of your program in Part 1.

+## Part 3